Grace's Little Belmont: Postwar

-After World War II Daniels married Grace Morgan, owner of Grace's Organic Beauty School and barber shop located at 43 Kentucky Avenue.
+After World War II Daniels married Grace Morgan, owner of Grace's Organic Beauty School and barber shop located at 43 North Kentucky Avenue.
 The couple moved into rooms over the hair salon and Grace managed both the salon and the bar, which was subsequently renamed Grace's Little Belmont.
 The hair salon, established in 1938, was staffed for many years by barber William "Sonny" Lea, who bought the business in 1969 after the Daniels' retirement.
 Lea's celebrity customers included Slappy White, B.B.
 King, and Muhammad Ali.

 Grace's Little Belmont attracted both black and white clientele, including "celebrities and night-life connoisseurs".
 The most popular shows, however, were the afternoon matinees, attended by beachgoers seeking relief from the summer heat.
 Guests often circulated between the Little Belmont and Club Harlem across the street, and the same performers played both clubs.
 After finishing her show at Club Harlem, comedian Moms Mabley sometimes crossed the street and did another routine at the Little Belmont.
 Boxer Joe Louis often entertained friends here in the late 1930s.
 In the 1960s, a young George Benson hung out at Grace's Little Belmont with young jazz composer Charles Earland after finishing his late-night set at the Wonder Gardens.

 The Kentucky Avenue entertainment district went into decline in the late 1960s and further lost business to the hotel casinos opening on the boardwalk in the 1970s.
 Grace's Little Belmont closed in the mid-1970s and was later demolished.